Viki4325/fitnics/docs/Iteration3.md

 ----------------------------------
 - The coverage of the acceptance test is not very high.
   - If it could simulate a little more user behaviors, the system would have been stable even if there were modifications to the code.
 However there was not enough time to increase the coverage.
+  - This dept can be classified into Prudent & Inadvertent type.
+For most features, one feature is being tested in almost one method, which will certainly not be easy to test if any changes are made in the feature later.

 Discuss a Feature or User Story that was cut/re-prioritized